joereynolds/life/docs/index.md

 - reaper-package-manager.md - A package manager for vst plugins.
 - social-hacks.md - A website aimed at being a central pool where people can submit things that *need* to be programmed which would help the world...basically.
 It's like RHOK before RHOK for some reason turned into a weekly hackathon
 - task-manager.md
 - biscuits.md - A php feature library
+- reponere.md - A racket snippet program.
+Allows you to type a snippet and have it replaced.

 # Articles